vshahane02/guess-the-number/README.md

 # Credits
-  This game was created by @saurabhdhumane
+  This game was created by @virendra shahane

 # Url